gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Clean up output files from components and binaries that have been removed or renamed.
 - How to model the fact that component is often a prototype for binary: have similar attributes and configuration.
 - When to document and announce the new JVM plugins?
+- Rework the native & JVM component models for consistency and extensibility.

 ## Feature: Custom plugin defines a custom library type